-Therefore, if it is decided that there must be a bunker in the centre of the course in the line of the drive, I suggest that it should be placed at a distance of about 130 to 145 vards from the tee.
-The second bunker if there is to be another stretching across the course with a view to imposing difficulties on second shots or guarding the green, should be rather less than this distance from the first, so that the man who has topped his drive and is short of the first hazard should still have a chance of clearing the next one with his second shot.
+Therefore, if it is decided that there must be a bunker in the centre of the course in the line of the drive.
+I suggest that it should be placed at a distance of about 140 to 155 yards from the tee.
+The second bunker, if there is to be another stretching across the course with a view to imposing difficulties on second shots or guarding the green, should be rather less than this distance from the first, so that the man who has topped his drive and, is short of the first hazard should still have a chance of clearing the next one with his second shot.
 Recovery ought never to be impossible.
 But really I am no believer at all in bunkers placed across the course.
 Certainly let there be one in front of the tee to catch the bad drive, and another to guard the green; but, generally speaking, the merely short ball carries its own punishment with it in the distance that has been lost and has to be made good again.
 The straight driver is not the man to be punished.
-It is the player who slices and pulls and has obviously little command over his club and the ball, and who has taken no pains to master the intricate technique of the drive, for whose careless shots traps should be laid.
+It is the player who slices and pulls and has evidently little command over his club and the ball, and who has taken no pains to master the intricate technique of the drive, for whose careless shots traps should be laid.
 As often as not the bunker in the centre of the course lets off the ball with a bad slice or pull on it.
-So I say that bunkers should be placed down both sides of the course, and they may be as numerous and as difficult as the controlling authority likes to make them.
-But hazards of any description should be amongst the last features to be added to a newly-made golf links.
-Not until the course has been played over many times under different conditions, and particularly in different winds, can anyone properly determine which is the true place for a hazard to be made.
-At the beginning it may have been placed elsewhere in a hurry, and it may have seemed on a few trials to answer its purpose admirably, but another day under different conditions it may be made clear that it is in the very place where it will catch a thoroughly good shot and allow only a bad one to escape.
-I would not have insisted so much on this need for deliberation and patience, if it did not so often happen that as the result of placing the hazards on a new course in too much haste, they are found afterwards to be altogether wrong and have to be moved, with the waste of much time and money.
+So I say that bunkers should be placed down both sides of the course. and they may be as numerous and as difficult as the controlling authority likes to make them.
+But hazards of any description should be amongst the last features to be added to a newly-made golf course.
+Not until it has been played over many times under different conditions, and particularly in different winds, can anyone properly determine which is the true place for a hazard to be made.
+At the beginning it may have been placed elsewhere in a hurry, and it may have seemed on a few trials to answer its purpose admirably. but another day under different conditions it may be made clear that it is in the very place where it will catch a thoroughly good shot and allow only a bad one to escape.
+I would not have insisted so much on this need for deliberation and patience, if it did not so often happen that, as the result of placing the hazards on a new course in too much haste, they are found afterwards to be altogether wrong and have to be moved, with the waste of much time and money.
+I might just add that I do not think courses generally are bunkered enough to punish pulled shots, and also that I think dog-leg holes should be made oftener than they are.